Blog

 It’s simple: in a meeting room or through computer screens, kick the meeting off by asking participants to write down a story that happened to them.
 Next, go around the table.
 The other members have to try to match each story up with its author.
 Questions will be flowing one after the other, greatly encouraging discussion and input for the rest of the meeting.

-On top of getting your meetings rolling, Secret Story can also be a valuable addition to your list of team building tools.
+In addition to getting your meetings rolling, Secret Story can also be a valuable addition to your list of team-building tools.
 Two birds with one stone!

 Game 2: Pecha Kucha, the key to presentations that are more to the point